Simplifine-gamedev/orca-engine/README.md

 > 📚 **[Technical Deep Dive: Advanced Indexing](backend/indexing.md)** | **[Backend Setup Guide](backend/README.md)**

-### Quick Start (Install, Build, Run)
+### Quick Start (Editor Only)

-Follow the commands for your platform.
-They clone the repo, build the editor, start the backend, and run Orca.
+Build and run the editor.
+The AI features connect to our cloud backend by default.
+No local backend setup is required.

 macOS:
 ```bash